dan-wtfw/master/_posts/2019-07-28-wftw-hosea.md

 And now you understand what it means to pray:

-<blockquote><em>Our Father, who art in heaven,
+<blockquote><em>Our Father, who art in heaven,<br />
-hallowed by thy name.
+hallowed by thy name.<br />
-Thy kingdom come, thy will be done, on earth as it is in heaven
+Thy kingdom come, thy will be done,<br />
+on earth as it is in heaven<br />
-Give us this day our daily bread and forgive us our sins as we forgive those who sin against us.
+Give us this day our daily bread<br />
+and forgive us our sins as we forgive those who sin against us.<br />
-And lead us not into temptation, but deliver from us evil, for thine is the kingdom and the power and the glory forever and ever.
+And lead us not into temptation,<br />
+but deliver from us evil,<br />
+for thine is the kingdom and the power and the glory forever and ever.
 Amen.</em></blockquote>

 May that be your prayer and mine, now and always, and may God be with all of us, all the days of our lives.
 Amen.